dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 What is the player’s role in the story, and what major events drive the gameplay forward?
 -->

 ### Characters
 <!--
 List key characters, their roles, and how they impact the story.
 Describe their motivations, personality traits, and influence on the player’s journey.
 -->

+Protagonist - A selfless and highly-skilled strategist and mech pilot appointed as a first responder in a life-threatening mission to respond to distress calls amidst the sudden zombie outbreak.
+With limited fuel, health, energy, and supplies, and impending doom, The protagonist is forced into a do-or-die situation.
+Their personality and skillset will be further defined by the players' choices throughout gameplay.

+Survivors - A range of different kinds of people that the protagonist is on a mission to save, ranging from equipped, skilled,.
+Survivor cards will randomize what kind of person you save and whether or not they will be of assistance or a detriment to you.

 ---